joziasmartini/interviews/README.md

 `frontend` `backend` `devops`

 A version control system (VCS) is a software tool that helps developers manage changes to source code, documents, and other files.
 It tracks and records changes made to files over time, enabling users to retrieve specific versions of a file or project and collaborate with others on shared files.
 VCS provides a centralized repository where users can access and work on files, and it also enables multiple users to work on the same file simultaneously, merging changes into a single version.
 With VCS, developers can keep track of changes, review code, identify and fix bugs, and roll back to previous versions if needed.
 VCS is widely used in software development and is essential for maintaining code quality, ensuring stability and security, and supporting collaboration among team members.

+### How to migrate from Node 16 to Node 18?
+`frontend` `backend`

+1. Update Node.js: Install the latest version of Node.js (version 18) on your system.
+You can do this using a package manager like npm or yarn, or by downloading the binary directly from the Node.js website.
+2. Check for breaking changes: Review the Node.js release notes for version 18 to identify any breaking changes that may impact your project.
+Make sure to update any code or dependencies that are affected by these changes.
+3. Test your project: Run your project's test suite to ensure that everything still works as expected with the updated version of Node.js.
+Be sure to test all aspects of your application, including any third-party libraries and frameworks you are using.
+4. Update dependencies: If you encounter any issues during testing, check if there are any updates available for your project's dependencies.
+Update any dependencies that are outdated or incompatible with Node.js version 18.
+5. Deploy your project: Once you have successfully tested your project with Node.js version 18 and updated any dependencies, you can deploy it to production.